HumanSignal/label-studio-ml-backend/README.md

 ## Create your own ML backend

-Follow this tutorial to wrap your existing machine learning model code with the Label Studio ML SDK to use it as an ML backend with Label Studio.
+Follow this tutorial to wrap existing machine learning model code with the Label Studio ML SDK to use it as an ML backend with Label Studio.

 Before you start, determine the following:
-1. What types of labeling does your model support?
-In other words, what are the expected inputs and outputs for your model?
-This informs the [Label Studio labeling config]() that your model supports.
+1. The expected inputs and outputs for your model.
+In other words, the type of labeling that your model supports in Label Studio, which informs the [Label Studio labeling config](https://labelstud.io/guide/setup.html#Set-up-the-labeling-interface-for-your-project).
+For example, text classification labels of "Dog", "Cat", or "Opossum" could be possible inputs and outputs.
 2. The [prediction format](https://labelstud.io/guide/predictions.html) returned by your ML backend server.

-This example tutorial outlines how to wrap a simple text classifier based on the [scikit-learn]() framework with the Label Studio ML SDK.
+This example tutorial outlines how to wrap a simple text classifier based on the [scikit-learn](https://scikit-learn.org/) framework with the Label Studio ML SDK.

-First, create a class declaration.
+Start by creating a class declaration.
 You can create a Label Studio-compatible ML backend server in one command by inheriting it from `LabelStudioMLBase`.
 ```python
 from label_studio_ml.model import LabelStudioMLBase